 6. Create a positive, rewarding culture!

 When you invest in your employees, you’re also investing in long-term relationships.
-These relationships help reduce employee turnover by sustaining a culture built on your core values that celebrates, supports and invests in individuals.
+These relationships help reduce employee turnover by sustaining a culture built on your core values that celebrate, support and invests in individuals.

 Creating employee advisory committees, hosting events and competitions, and celebrating milestones and achievements are a few ways to keep employees engaged.
 Whether they are working remotely or in the office, it is crucial that employees feel visible and responsible within the company itself, instead of just their individual roles.